 • If step in square brackets is missing inside subquery, then 1i step is automatically added there.
 For example, avg_over_time(rate(http_requests_total[5m])[1h]) is automatically converted to avg_over_time(rate(http_requests_total[5m])[1h:1i]).

 • If something other than series selector is passed to rollup function, then a subquery with 1i lookbehind window and 1i step is automatically formed.
 For example, rate(sum(up)) is automatically converted to rate((sum(default_rollup(up)))[1i:1i]).
-This behavior can be disabled or logged via cmd-line flags -search.disableImplicitConversion and -search.logImplicitConversion since v1.101.0.
+This behavior can be disabled or logged via -search.disableImplicitConversion and -search.logImplicitConversion command-line flags starting from v1.101.0 release.